-The above is an example of something that has become so common we take it for granted.
-However, when success from the kitchen is wholly reliant on the quality of the ingredients there is a reason why the dish we call “Insalata Caprese” is timeless and classic.
+The above is an example of something that has become so common we take it for granted: “insalata Caprese.”
+However, when success from the kitchen is reliant on the quality of the ingredients there is a reason this dish is timeless and classic.
 Knowing when and how to use a short list of ingredients puts one in synch with the essence of simplicity.

 I like to say when it comes to pure flavor, Mother Nature has already done a lot of cooking for us.
 What can possibly done to plump strawberries in season bursting with color, fragrance, and flavor?
 Sweet corn in July?
 Crisp and tart apples in autumn?
 A beautifully marbled steak?
 Other than a couple of adornments one of which being some form of basic knife work or cookery, the other a seasoning, just leave them alone!

 When I make green beans I cook them in batches in well-salted boiling water.
 I take them out a minute sooner than the doneness I want to cool instead of putting them in icy water.
 I drizzle them with extra virgin olive oil while they’re warm.
 Serve.
 Everyone always asks why they taste so good.
 The first part of the answer is I am a picky food shopper.
 The second part is because I did very little to them.
 These were some of the first lessons I learned during my initial internship abroad in Provence, France.

 The Mediterranean Summer way to cook starts with making choices.
 A season, mood, occasion, crave, taste memory from another place— even a wine varietal— can inspire what to eat.
 Better yet, a walk through a community market or the perimeter isles of the supermarket and seeing what’s available can stimulate the build from raw ingredients to a dish or menu.
 When traveling abroad, conversations about cooking and eating with the folks we meet can lead to amazing discoveries.
 And there should always be room in one’s luggage to bring home food souvenirs from the markets and shops.